Table of Contents

 Browser Settings

-Every major browser lets you control cookies:
+Every major browser lets you control cookies.
+Here are the key changes to make:

 Browser Extensions

-- Cookie AutoDelete — Automatically deletes cookies from closed tabs
+- Cookie AutoDelete — Automatically deletes cookies from closed tabs after a configurable delay, keeping your active sessions while removing everything else

-- Privacy Badger — Learns and blocks invisible trackers
+- Privacy Badger — Learns and blocks invisible trackers based on their behavior rather than a blocklist, catching new trackers that other tools miss

 Cookie Consent Banners

-The advertising industry is developing new tracking methods that do not rely on cookies — browser fingerprinting, server-side tracking, and cohort-based targeting.
-Staying informed about these evolving techniques is essential for maintaining your privacy.
+The advertising industry is actively developing new tracking methods that do not rely on cookies:

 Combine cookie management with careful URL tracking awareness and browser privacy settings for comprehensive browsing privacy.
+Generate strong, unique passwords for every account to ensure that even if tracking data is compromised, your accounts remain secure.

 Share this article